 - View content: Someone lands on a specific page on your website.

-If you wish to collect more information about events on your site more than what Facebook Pixel standard events can provide, you can use custom events.
+If you wish to collect more information about events on your site than what Facebook Pixel standard events can provide, you can use custom events.
 You can use custom events in place of standard events.
 Custom events use URL rules based on specific URLs or URL keywords.

 Learn more about the custom event in this Facebook help article.